-A long standing client was recently appointed CIO of a global Australian organization, like many large companies, had inherited a legacy of blaming IT for all of its business woes.
-Realizing that his success depended on engaging and enrolling the business owners in an innovative “one team” approach, he partnered with Compass Learning and ImagineNation™ to create a Top Team Leadership, Alignment, and Teaming Innovation Learning Journey.
+A long-standing client was recently appointed CIO of a global Australian organization, like many large companies, had inherited a legacy of blaming IT for all of its business woes.
+Realizing that his success depended on engaging and enrolling the business owners in a collaborative and innovative “one team” approach, he partnered with ImagineNation™ to create a Top Team Leadership, Alignment, and Teaming Innovation Learning Journey.

-The aim was to enable IT to become “the go to group” – a catalyst for igniting and harnessing peoples “collective genius” in their organization.
-To lead, create and execute an innovative systemic business change that improves the customers experience and adds value to the overall global business.
+The aim was to enable IT to become “the go-to group” – a catalyst for igniting and harnessing people’s “collective genius” in their organization.
+To lead, create and execute an innovative systemic business change that improves collaboration between business units and the customer’s experience in ways that add value to the overall global business.

 As so many of us are aware; mindsets drive behaviors which then drive the results we get.

-So whilst everyone was keen to discuss the problems of such an approach and debate their unique role in this potentially new world, we focused our efforts towards opening people’s minds and hearts, and to experiment with be-ing, thinking and doing things differently, provocatively and disruptively.
+So whilst everyone was keen to discuss the problems of such an approach and debate their unique role in this potentially new world, we focused our efforts towards opening people’s minds and hearts.
+Allowing them to experiment with be-ing, thinking and doing things differently, provocatively and disruptively.

 The key growth mindsets we introduced at the offsite included;

-– Taking personal responsibility, which means not blaming others for what goes wrong, or by denying and justifying, being constructive rather than passively or aggressively defensive in the face of problems, disagreement and conflict .
-This provided the foundations for shifting the language towards ‘I’ and ‘we’ and evolving later discussions and defining what individual accountability and mutual accountability meant to the group.
-All of which are fundamental to establishing teaming success.
+– Taking personal responsibility, which means not blaming others for what goes wrong, or by denying and justifying.
+Being constructive rather than passively or aggressively defensive in the face of problems, disagreement, and conflict.
+Providing the foundations for shifting the language towards ‘I’ and ‘we’ and evolving later discussions and defining what individual accountability and mutual accountability meant to the group.
+All of which are fundamental to establishing teaming success through collaboration.

 – Knowing how to see their worlds both systemically and strategically as well as specifically and accurately simultaneously.
-Enabling them to be both flexible and adaptive and to reason inductively and deductively so that they could perceive possibilities and make unexpected associations.
-As well as create the intellectual collisions that create the intrinsic motivation for innovation to occur.
-This provided the basis for generating the real conversations that needed to be had, so people could perceive, sense and share their different perspectives within a safe and sensible space.
+This means being both ‘tight and loose’, flexible and adaptive, applying emergent, divergent and convergent thinking to perceive possibilities and make links and build unexpected associations.
+This provided the basis for generating the creative conversations that needed to be had, so people could perceive, sense and share their different perspectives within a safe space.

 – Knowing what it means to operate from an ‘outward’ rather than an ‘inward’ mindset and to shift from their ‘business as usual’ box and conventional silo and ‘in the box’ thinking.
-Enabling them to pay attentions as to how they impact on others, and on ‘what’s best for the business’ and ‘how can they help each other be successful’.
-This provided the basis for further defining what co-ordination and collaboration meant to them in their team context.
-It also created a need for identifying, understanding and ultimately working their interdependencies in the future.
+This means paying attention as to how they impact on others, on ‘what’s best for the business’ and on ‘how can they help each other be successful’.
+Providing the basis for further defining what co-ordination and collaboration meant to them in their team context.
+Also creating a need for identifying, understanding and ultimately working their interdependencies in the future.

 Developing innovation teams and teaming skills